llvm/circt/docs/RationaleHW.md

    `(add x, (add y, z))` into `(add x, y, z)`.
  - We simplify affine expressions into a sum of products representation, pulling additions out of products, e.g. `(a+b)*c*d` into `(a*c*d + b*c*d)`
+ - Operands of fully-associative expressions are put into a stable order, at least for the case of affine expressions involving constant integers and named parameters.
+For example `p2+p1` turns into `p1+p2` reliably.
+The actual ordering moves subexpressions to the start of the list (more complex ones first) followed by verbatims, followed by parameter references, followed by constants, each group sorted w.r.t. each other.
  - Common operand factoring for adds, e.g. `(a+b+a)` into `(2*a + b)` and
    `(a*4 + a)` into `(a*5)`
  - Shift left by constant is canonicalized into multiply to compose correctly